beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 - Then we read this file using faster-wisper and then convert it into text.
 - We then feed this text into our fine tuned mistral model, which then asks the user questions based on the domain selected by the user.
 - Our model also corrects the grammatical errors present in the text prompted by the user.
-- Model then outputs a desired answer based on the previous inputs given by the user and the
+- Model then outputs a desired answer based on the previous inputs given by the user and the context

 # Hyperparameters
 These are the list of Hyperparameters involved and how they were tuned:
 - n-bits quantisation: we used 4-bit quantisation to speed up the process, and make our model light as it reduces the precision of the weights and biases involved in the model.
 For more info [click here](https://arxiv.org/pdf/2106.09685.pdf).